 If you’re unable to talk to the police because you’re injured, contact them as soon as you can so your version of the events makes its way into the official record.
 Obtain a copy of the report for yourself; the names and numbers of witnesses and the driver’s information should be included.

 Write down the accident as you remember it as soon as you can, before your memory starts to fade.
 Note details such as the weather and road conditions because these might become important later.
 Take photos of the accident scene, your injuries and anything else that is relevant to the incident.

 Don’t speak to the insurance carriers involved beyond your insurer’s basic accident reporting requirements.
 The insurance companies involved are more interested in closing the case quickly than taking care of your needs, and they may use information about the accident that you give them against you.
 Refer any questions from insurers or other third parties to your legal representation.

-Contact Zaner Harden Law by calling 303-563-5354 if you’ve been the victim of a trucking accident so we can help get you started on the path to financial recovery.
+Contact the truck accident attorneys at Zaner Harden Law by calling 303-563-5354 if you’ve been the victim of a trucking accident so we can help get you started on the path to financial recovery.
 Learn more at: www.zanerhardenlaw.com.

 Contact our Denver Truck Accident Law Firm Today For Help